IFP Advisors Inc Sells 569 Shares of Omega Healthcare Investors, Inc. (NYSE:OHI)

-Other hedge funds also recently made changes to their positions in the company.
+Other institutional investors have also made changes to their positions in the company.
+LSV Asset Management raised its holdings in shares of Omega Healthcare Investors by 1.5% during the third quarter.
+LSV Asset Management now owns 3,017,268 shares of the real estate investment trust’s stock valued at $90,397,000 after acquiring an additional 43,836 shares in the last quarter.
 Financial Enhancement Group LLC bought a new position in shares of Omega Healthcare Investors during the third quarter valued at approximately $30,000.
-Fieldpoint Private Securities LLC raised its holdings in shares of Omega Healthcare Investors by 40.6% during the third quarter.
-Fieldpoint Private Securities LLC now owns 1,218 shares of the real estate investment trust’s stock valued at $36,000 after acquiring an additional 352 shares in the last quarter.
-Wealth Quarterback LLC raised its holdings in shares of Omega Healthcare Investors by 782.6% during the third quarter.
-Wealth Quarterback LLC now owns 1,271 shares of the real estate investment trust’s stock valued at $47,000 after acquiring an additional 1,127 shares in the last quarter.
-Bogart Wealth LLC bought a new position in shares of Omega Healthcare Investors during the third quarter valued at approximately $43,000.
-Finally, CoreFirst Bank & Trust raised its holdings in shares of Omega Healthcare Investors by 26.2% during the third quarter.
-CoreFirst Bank & Trust now owns 1,893 shares of the real estate investment trust’s stock valued at $57,000 after acquiring an additional 393 shares in the last quarter.
-Hedge funds and other institutional investors own 64.93% of the company’s stock.
+Polar Asset Management Partners Inc. bought a new position in shares of Omega Healthcare Investors during the third quarter valued at approximately $961,000.
+State of Alaska Department of Revenue raised its holdings in shares of Omega Healthcare Investors by 18.2% during the third quarter.
+State of Alaska Department of Revenue now owns 160,161 shares of the real estate investment trust’s stock valued at $4,797,000 after acquiring an additional 24,681 shares in the last quarter.
+Finally, Barclays PLC raised its holdings in Omega Healthcare Investors by 8.2% in the third quarter.
+Barclays PLC now owns 513,355 shares of the real estate investment trust’s stock worth $15,380,000 after purchasing an additional 38,964 shares in the last quarter.
+Institutional investors own 64.93% of the company’s stock.

+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, February 15th.
+Investors of record on Monday, February 7th were given a dividend of $0.67 per share.
+The ex-dividend date of this dividend was Friday, February 4th.
+This represents a $2.68 annualized dividend and a dividend yield of 9.35%.
+Omega Healthcare Investors’s dividend payout ratio (DPR) is presently 151.41%.

-A number of equities analysts recently commented on the company.
-Raymond James decreased their target price on Omega Healthcare Investors from $36.00 to $35.00 and set an “outperform” rating for the company in a report on Friday, February 4th.
-Mizuho decreased their target price on Omega Healthcare Investors from $34.00 to $32.00 in a report on Thursday, February 10th.
+A number of research firms have issued reports on OHI.
+Mizuho decreased their price objective on Omega Healthcare Investors from $34.00 to $32.00 in a report on Thursday, February 10th.
 Zacks Investment Research upgraded Omega Healthcare Investors from a “strong sell” rating to a “hold” rating in a report on Thursday, February 24th.
-Finally, Credit Suisse Group decreased their price objective on Omega Healthcare Investors from $31.00 to $28.00 and set a “neutral” rating for the company in a report on Tuesday, February 8th.
+Credit Suisse Group decreased their price objective on Omega Healthcare Investors from $31.00 to $28.00 and set a “neutral” rating for the company in a report on Tuesday, February 8th.
+Finally, Raymond James decreased their price objective on Omega Healthcare Investors from $36.00 to $35.00 and set an “outperform” rating for the company in a report on Friday, February 4th.
 One research analyst has rated the stock with a sell rating, six have issued a hold rating and three have assigned a buy rating to the company’s stock.
 According to MarketBeat, Omega Healthcare Investors presently has an average rating of “Hold” and a consensus price target of $36.82.

-Omega Healthcare Investors (NYSE:OHI – Get Rating) last released its earnings results on Wednesday, February 2nd.
-The real estate investment trust reported $0.14 EPS for the quarter, missing analysts’ consensus estimates of $0.79 by ($0.65).
-Omega Healthcare Investors had a return on equity of 9.98% and a net margin of 39.21%.
-The company had revenue of $214.31 million during the quarter, compared to analysts’ expectations of $235.47 million.
-During the same period in the prior year, the company posted $0.81 earnings per share.
-The company’s revenue was down 4.4% on a year-over-year basis.
-As a group, equities research analysts expect that Omega Healthcare Investors, Inc. will post 3 earnings per share for the current year.

-The business also recently announced a quarterly dividend, which was paid on Tuesday, February 15th.
-Stockholders of record on Monday, February 7th were paid a $0.67 dividend.
-The ex-dividend date of this dividend was Friday, February 4th.
-This represents a $2.68 dividend on an annualized basis and a dividend yield of 9.35%.
-Omega Healthcare Investors’s dividend payout ratio is currently 151.41%.

 Omega Healthcare Investors Profile (Get Rating)